 By Dr. Elizabeth Christian

-Louisiana College will host its annual C3 Conference Oct.
+Louisiana Christian University will host its annual C3 Conference Oct.
 20 in the Granberry Conference Center on campus.
 The event was postponed from March.

 This year’s event will examine the role of women in ministry.